-In the morning of October 8, before the start of the assault, Dayan instructed Elazar to think about the lines along which the IDF should strive to be when the U.N.
-Security Council decided on a ceasefire.
-Was it best to form a line beyond the Suez Canal, or to hold the previous line?
-Dayan was already thinking about the-day-after conditions, and was asking Elazar to consider the political significance of the military targets he would set.
-The IDF had to formulate a position if it wanted to stay at any lines it would conquer beyond the line where it now found itself.
-Having caught by some of Elazar’s optimism, Dayan wanted Elazar to exploit the opportunity to take the port cities of Port Said and Port Fuad.
-At this point, it was Elazar who had to splash some cold water on Dayan.
-He told him it was too early to consider such eventualities.
-“Conceptually, I think the same; we’re not in disagreement.
+In the morning of October 8, before the assault began, Dayan instructed Elazar to think about where the IDF should strive to be when the U.N.
+Security Council decided on a ceasefire: beyond the Suez Canal, or the previous line?
+Dayan was already thinking about the-day-after conditions, and was asking Elazar to consider the political significance of the military targets he would set Having caught by some of Elazar’s optimism, Dayan wanted Elazar to exploit the opportunity to take the port cities of Port Said and Port Fuad.
+Now, Elazar dampened Dayan’s enthusiasm, saying it was too early to consider such eventualities.
+“Conceptually, ...we’re not in disagreement.
 At the same time, I have a feeling it’s too soon.”
 Interestingly, by the time the cabinet meeting was held shortly thereafter, at 10 a.m., Elazar – for some unknown reason – had fallen into line with Dayan, and announced his intentions to seize Port Said when the opportunity arose.

-At midday of October 8, the Chief of Staff started receiving reports of successes in the attacks on both fronts.
-The mood was cheerful as Elazar asked that an official public announcement be made on the reversals in the war.
-A short conversation between him and the commander of the Northern Command just before noon increased the sense of optimism.
-In fact, the fog of battle had completely confused Israel’s understanding of the situation on the southern front.
-It seems that the fog had become most impenetrable when a report was received that an Israeli force of the 162nd Division under the command of Maj.
-Gen. Avraham (Bren) Adan had crossed the Suez Canal, a report that was incorrect in every way.
-In the early afternoon hours, the reports took an ominous turn, now speaking of difficulties encountered by the assault in the south.
-However, due to developments in the north, the most important of which was a Syrian regrouping for an assault in the northern Golan Heights, the Chief of Staff’s attention that afternoon was on the north.
-Dayan joined Elazar in his office and suggested a few operative ideas, some of which the Chief of Staff accepted.
-Now the situation was reversed: Dayan was optimistic about a decision in the battle on the northern front whereas Elazar was still not sure.
+Midday October 8, Elazar began receiving reports of successes in the attacks on both fronts, and a sense of optimism grew.
+However, reports remained confused and misleading.
+In the early afternoon hours, ominous reports of difficulties encountered by the assault in the south came in.
+However, Elazar’s attention that afternoon was on the north.
+Dayan joined Elazar in his office and suggested a few operative ideas, some of which were accepted.
+Now Dayan was optimistic about a decision in the north whereas Elazar was uncertain.
 “I suggest you feel good,” Dayan told Elazar.
-Dayan felt that, in the south, this was the time to seize strongpoints on the other side of the canal to serve as bargaining chips should the Security Council impose a ceasefire.
-“They’re occupying a little bit of us, we’ll occupy a little bit of them,” said Dayan From the conversation between them, it is clear that while Elazar was focused on military achievements, Dayan was already thinking about the political significance of the military actions after the dust died down.
-Within a few hours, it would become clear that both had counted their chickens before they hatched
+Dayan now wanted to seize strongpoints on the other side of the canal in the south to serve as bargaining chips should the Security Council impose a ceasefire.
+“They’re occupying a little bit of us, we’ll occupy a little bit of them,” said Dayan While Elazar was clearly focused on military achievements, Dayan was already thinking about the political significance after hostilities ended.
+Within a few hours, it would become clear that both had miscalculated.